 Between 1965 and 1967, Bab edh-Drah’s tombs were extensively excavated.
 This led to the intake of a huge amount of pottery which ended up in inadequately stored and inadequately cataloged in Amman.
 Due to the sudden death of the site’s excavator, this material was left untouched and unstudied and so it remained in these storerooms taking up space.

 While looking at the Bab edh-Drah pottery, Professor Blakely and I had noticed that of all the vessels which we did have, all had flat or mostly flat bases.
 This meant that they had all been easier to display and we assumed that this is the reason that they were all kept together as opposed to the round based objects which would be more difficult to display.
 Throughout the month we had been searching for possible locations of the remaining objects including the college’s art museum, in library storage, in departmental storage and in other locations.
-Unfortunately though, as of the present moment none of these locations has yielded a positive return and it’s hard to imagine the objects ending up anywhere else.
+Unfortunately though, as of the present moment none of these locations has yielded a positive return.

 In spite of this, I made use with what we had and typed up what vessels I could.
-This was a much shorter and easier project than what I had been doing for the general Early Bronze Age pottery which I had been working with during my other project.
-This was due to the material I was working with already being published.
-As a result, I was able to identify which vessels we had and which ones we were missing.
+This was a much shorter project than what I had been doing for the general Early Bronze Age pottery which I had been working with.
+This was due to the fact that the material I was working with had already been published.
+As a result, I was able to identify which vessels we had and which ones were missing.
 It was refreshing to know so much about the artifacts down to the exact locations where they had been found as opposed to going in blind as I had done with the other Early Bronze Age material.